2014 School Programs and Operation Levy and Capitol Construction Bond

 Anyone age 61 now or who will be 61 by December 31 of this year or retired because of a physical disability may qualify for an exemption and/or a reduction on next year’s property taxes, including these local school tax measures.
 The total, combined gross household income maximum is $30,000 or less.
 For more information: Snohomish County Assessor’s Office, Mail Stop 510, 3000 Rockefeller, Everett, WA 98201 or 425-388-3540.

-This video is brought to us by the Northwest Educational School District 189.
+The "Understanding Property Values" video is brought to us by the Northwest Educational School District 189.

 For over a decade, the Edmonds School District has realized sustained growth and success for its students.
 Most recently, our students again met or surpassed state percentages in the areas of reading, writing, math and science in the majority of grades on the state assessments.